open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

 - head: the component for specific tasks, e.g., classification or regression.
 - loss: the component in head for calculating losses, e.g., CrossEntropyLoss, LabelSmoothLoss.

-### Add a new backbone
+## Add a new backbone

-Here we presents how to develop a new backbone component by an example of ResNet_CIFAR.
+Here we presents how to develop a new backbone component by an example of `ResNet_CIFAR`.
 As the input size of CIFAR is 32x32, which is much smaller than the default size of 224x224 in ImageNet, this backbone replaces the `kernel_size=7, stride=2` to `kernel_size=3, stride=1` and removes the MaxPooling after the stem layer to avoid forwarding small feature maps to residual blocks.

-The esaiest way is to inherit from `ResNet` and only modify the stem layer.
+The easiest way is to inherit from `ResNet` and only modify the stem layer.

 1. Create a new file `mmcls/models/backbones/resnet_cifar.py`.